Personal Injury Lawsuit: What Are the Odds of Winning Your Case

 Your own contribution of fault will make it more difficult to secure compensation in an injury lawsuit.
 This may happen even if laws do not prohibit recovery for contributory fault.
 For example, in California, if you didn’t wear a seatbelt and got injured in a car accident, then the defendant will try to argue that you are mostly responsible for your own damages, and they cannot be held liable.
 Depending on the evidence, you may still be able to secure damages, but those damages may be reduced by your contributory fault.

-US Government statistics show that about 5% of personal injury cases go to trial.
+US Government statistics show that about 5% of personal injury cases (which include car accident cases) go to trial.
 The other 95% are settled pretrial.
 Many experts say that 90 percent of cases that do go to trial end up losing.
 In cases that go to trial and win, a judge is likely to grant more compensation compared to a jury.

 Another factor that causes delays in injury lawsuits, both for pre-trial and settlement purposes, is that of resources.
 In criminal cases, multiple detectives are typically assigned to investigate a case.
 In personal injury instances, one investigator is usually assigned to the case.
 It may take up to six months or more to get all this work done.
 Areas that must be investigated are the: